 Heat oil and butter, if desired, in a stock pot and saute the onion, garlic, bell pepper, carrots or celery.
 Cook for approximately 5 minutes or until the vegetables are tender.
 Add tomato sauce and broth or water.
 Stir well.
 Add any remaining vegetables, garbanzo beans, seasonings and pasta.
 Heat to a boil.
 Cover, reduce heat, and simmer for twenty minutes.
 Add spinach and simmer for another minute or two.
 Serve with bread, rolls or corn muffins.

 There’s nothing quite like the taste of fresh baked cornbread made from scratch.
 This recipe came from a friend’s mother’s recipe box, and no doubt lots of other mothers and grandmothers used the same, or a similar recipe.
-It’s the perfect side for homemade soups, such as Rosie’s Split Pea Soup, and Chili con Carne.
+It’s the perfect side for homemade soups, such as Split Pea Soup, for the Rosie’s Riveting Recipes historic cookbook, and my own Chili con Carne recipe.

 1 cup yellow cornmeal

 1 cup sifted flour

 Sift dry ingredients together into a mixing bowl.
 Cut in shortening until well blended.
 Beat milk and egg together in a small mixing bowl and mix with dry ingredients until just blended.
 Pour into a well-greased 8 x 8 inch baking pan.
 Bake in a hot (400• F) oven for 25 minutes or until done.